godwokenrises/godwoken-doc/versioned_docs/version-1.5(WIP)/gwScripts.md

-The `lock` field of Rollup cell has its own rules comparatively.
+The `lock` field of a Rollup cell has its own rules comparatively.
 We assumed in the initial design that everyone who stakes can submit to the Rollup.
 But during the preliminary phase, we want a more stable setup in which only the block producer can submit to the rollup.

 ### Stake Lock